Faculty of Arts and Social Sciences

 Are there different application deadlines for funded and self-funded students?

 Yes.
-Applications from funded students to undertake an advanced research degree in Social Policy and Criminology starting on 1 October 2024 are due on 9 January (noon) of the same calendar year.
-Applications from self-funded students to undertake an advanced research degree in Social Policy and Criminology starting on 1 October 2024 are due on 31 March (noon) of the same calendar year.
-All applications to undertake advanced postgraduate research degree with us starting on 1 February 2024 are due on the same date (31 August) of the previous calendar year.
+Applications from funded students to undertake an advanced research degree in Social Policy and Criminology starting on 1 October 2025 are due on 7 January (noon) of the same calendar year.
+Applications from self-funded students to undertake an advanced research degree in Social Policy and Criminology starting on 1 October 2025 are due on 31 March (noon) of the same calendar year.
+All applications to undertake advanced postgraduate research degree with us starting on 1 February are due on the 31 August of the previous calendar year.

 Back to top